BDC Hamburger Icon

 Big companies commonly pay on net-60 or even net-90 terms — meaning they transfer funds either two or three months after receiving an invoice.
 Your small business can manage its cash flow by operating the same way.

-10. Bring in the experts instead of DIY accounting.
+10. Bring in the experts instead of do-it-yourself accounting.

 Business owners like to control all aspects of their organizations.
 However, sometimes it pays to outsource processes and functions — like accounting and bookkeeping — to the experts.
-By hiring a CPA, you can reduce accounting mistakes and ensure your records are accurate and current.
+By hiring a certified public accountant (CPA), you can reduce accounting mistakes and ensure your records are accurate and current.
 You’ll also save time.
 A CPA can review your books to help you identify ways to cut costs and boost spending in growth areas.

 11. Use accounting software.

 Choosing the right accounting software can be a game-changer.
-Accounting software was once cost-prohibitive for many small businesses, but now you can access robust accounting software for a monthly fee (or even for free).
+Accounting software was once cost-prohibitive for many small companies, but now, every business owner can access robust platforms for a monthly fee (or even for free).
 Accounting software is increasingly easy to use and provides small business owners with many features and services, including sales tracking, budgeting, inventory management, financial statements, payroll and taxes.

-In addition to automating accounts payable and accurately tracking and balancing your books, cloud-based accounting software can often integrate with the other software you use.
+In addition to automating AP and accurately tracking and balancing your books, cloud-based accounting software can often integrate with your other business software.
 Sharing data across applications can reduce errors and save the time it would take to manually input data into your accounting software.

 Accounting is a crucial component of running a business

-Accounting may not be the sexiest part of being a small business owner, but it’s an essential one.
+Accounting may not be the most exciting part of being a small business owner, but it’s an essential one.
 Mistakes in your books will come back to haunt you.
-Tax troubles will only get worse, and you may miss a tax deadline.
+Tax troubles will only worsen with time and you may miss a tax deadline.
 If you’re in over your head, call an accountant.
-There’s no shame in asking for help.
+Asking for help is a wise business decision that can set you up for growth and success.

 Jennifer Dublino contributed to this article.